andrebu/BC-Category-Page-Demo-Videos/README.md

 ###TODO

-1. Fix behavior - when out of stock and with video, neither appears.
+1. ~~Fix behavior - when out of stock and with video, neither appears.~~
 2. Not showing up on brands.
 3. When with video, shows “HasVideo” on receipt/invoice.
+4. Integrate the "videoDemo" div into JS and out of BC panel

 ================================================================================================